 It’s no secret that Apple has been trying to sell its used iPhones in India and had also asked for a nod from the authorities in 2015, which eventually failed.
-This time around the Cupertino company seems to be aggressively trying to barge in to the Indian markets with its used handsets, as a consequence of which it has once again appealed to the authorities.
-This time around, the local Indian smartphone manufacturers have become vocal and vehemently opposed Apple’s second hand goods for the Indian market.
+This time around the Cupertino company seems to be aggressively trying to barge into the Indian markets with its used handsets, as a consequence of which it has once again appealed to the authorities.
+This time around, the local Indian smartphone manufacturers have become vocal and vehemently opposed Apple’s second-hand goods for the Indian market.
 Let’s take a shot at deducing the scenario brick by brick.

-We already have a slew of other handset makers offering premium phones and Apple wants to bring first time iPhone users on board, something that the iPhone SE was expected to do but the rather hefty price tag made it a bummer.
+We already have a slew of other handset makers offering premium phones, and Apple wants to bring first-time iPhone users on board, something that the iPhone SE was expected to do, but the rather hefty price tag made it a bummer.

 The government has always kept a tab on the import of used things, and it has long imposed heavy 180% duties on importing a used car.
 While this might sound outrageous at the outset, we also need to gauge the degree of adversity the local manufacturing market will face.

 We Indians are especially sensitive when it comes to e-waste, the reason is that India has been the dumping ground for nearly 90% of the world’s e-waste, most of which is disposed of unscientifically.
 In spite of being refurbished and inspected thoroughly, the iPhones would already be in their midlife.
 In all likelihood, the new owner might dispose of the device after using it for around a year, which would result in faster e-waste generation.

 The local manufacturers have been worrying that cheaper refurbished iPhones would eat into their share of sales, and this is something that will ensure strong opposition for Apple.

 Related Read: Best Places to Buy Refurbished MacBook